apache/apisix-website/blog/en/blog/2021/11/17/dapr-with-apisix.md

 - Kubernetes
 - API Gateway
 - Sidecar
-description: This article will show you how to create an Apache APISIX controller by integrating Dapr, includes the concept of the project and the specific operation steps.
+description: This article introduces the concepts of Dapr and Apache APISIX Ingress Controller, and shows how to integrate Dapr to create an Apache APISIX controller.
-tags: [Technology]
+tags: [Ecosystem]
 ---

 > This article will show you how to create an Apache APISIX controller by integrating Dapr, includes the concept of the project and the specific operation steps.